basecamp/bc3-api/sections/vaults.md

 Create a vault
 --------------

-* `POST /buckets/1/vaults/2/vaults.json` creates a vault in the Basecamp with ID `1` and under the vault with an ID of `2`.
+* `POST /buckets/1/vaults/2/vaults.json` creates a vault in the project with ID `1` and under the vault with an ID of `2`.

 **Required parameters**: `title` for the name of the vault.